Republican efforts to restrict voting following the 2020 United States presidential election: 2020 presidential election

 Altogether, this has led to a concerted effort to enact voting restrictions, particularly on mail-in and early voting, automatic and same-day voter registration, the use of ballot drop boxes, and voting without a photo ID, as well as give partisan lawmakers more control over election administration.
-It has been particularly pronounced in several swing states—especially traditionally red states that swung to Biden in the 2020 election like Georgia and Arizona—as well as in Texas, a red state that has long been viewed as trending towards the Democratic Party.
+It has been particularly pronounced in several swing states—especially traditionally red states that swung to Biden in the 2020 election like Georgia and Arizona—as well as in Texas, a red state that has been trending toward the Democratic Party.

-Despite no evidence of election fraud surfacing after more than a year since the election, Trump and his supporters continued to insist he won and inverted the narrative to insist that saying he lost was the real "big lie."
-Some Republican activists continued throughout 2021 to pressure state election officials to examine baseless allegations of fraud, asserting they were acting to protect democracy.
-Michigan Secretary of State Jocelyn Benson, who had been a target of such efforts, characterized it as "a political strategy to break down our democracy and put people in charge of our states who are unaccountable and will act in a way that doesn’t reflect the will of the people."
-Polls indicated a large majority of Republicans continued to agree that Trump's false assertions were valid, leading to efforts they characterized as bolstering "election integrity" to not only restrict voting but also to take control of the administrative management of elections.
+Despite a lack of concrete evidence of election fraud, Trump and his supporters continued to insist he won and claimed that the real "big lie" was the idea that he lost.
+Some Republican activists continued throughout 2021 to pressure state election officials to examine allegations of fraud, asserting they were acting to protect democracy.
+Michigan secretary of state Jocelyn Benson, who had been a target of such efforts, characterized it as "a political strategy to break down our democracy and put people in charge of our states who are unaccountable and will act in a way that doesn’t reflect the will of the people."
+Polls indicated a large majority of Republicans continued to agree believe that the election was stolen, leading to not only voting reform laws, but also efforts to control the administrative management of elections.
 Trump ally Steve Bannon said in December 2021 that "we are going to take over the election apparatus."
 Fascism scholar Timothy Snyder observed: "The lie is so big that it reorders the world.
 And so part of telling the big lie is that you immediately say it's the other side that tells the big lie.
 Sadly, but it's just a matter of record, all of that is in Mein Kampf."